DevExpress-Examples/obsolete-how-to-configure-a-wcf-applicationserver-and-win-web-client/Readme.md

 <strong>==========</strong><br>
 <p> <strong>This example is obsolete.
 Refer to the
-<a xref="https://docs.devexpress.com/eXpressAppFramework/113439/data-security-and-safety/security-system/middle-tier-securityMiddle"> Tier Security (XPO Only)</a> topic instead.</strong></p>
+<a href="https://docs.devexpress.com/eXpressAppFramework/113439/data-security-and-safety/security-system/middle-tier-securityMiddle"> Tier Security (XPO Only)</a> topic instead.
+</strong></p>
 <p><strong>==========</strong></p>